David Dominguez-Sola, MD, PhD (Principal Investigator)

 Jenni was a research associate in the lab when it all started.
 She is currently a Grants Specialist at the Department of Oncological Sciences, Icahn School of Medicine at Mount Sinai.

 Sandra was a laboratory technician and worked alongside Rosa studying MYC-induced replication stress mechanisms.
 She is currently a research associate at CEK (Centre Esther Koplovitz) in Barcelona, Spain.

 Esther Sánchez de León, MS

-Esther is a PhD student in the Graduate Program at Weill Cornell Medical College, New York City, NY
+Esther was a MSBS student in the laboratory, developing systems to track oncogene-induced replication stress in cells.
+Esther went onto pursue her PhD degree at the Graduate Program at Weill Cornell Medical College, New York City, NY.